-This course is a composite of two general topics in earth-space science, including weather and climate and astronomy.
-Emphasis will be given to not only the physical nature of the atmosphere and oceans, but also to man's impact on the air and water environment.
-Man's past, present and future in space will also be presented in the study of astronomy.
-This course will have special value for students considering a career in meteorology or astronomy or those who have an interest in these topics.
+This course is an emphasis on Earth's Atmospheric Sciences, including weather and climate.
+Content will be delivered, not only on the physical nature of the atmosphere and oceans, but also on Man's impact on the air and water environment.
+This course will have special value for students considering a career in meteorology or those who simply have an interest in these topics.
+It would also be a great introductory course for anyone looking to take AP Environmental Science.